nguyennhathoa6255/Data-Visualization-Bike-Stores-Dataset-/README.md

 ### Challenges
 The project encountered challenges in data collection and preparation, handling large datasets, selecting suitable charts, and designing an effective dashboard.
 ### Techniques
-- SMSS (SQL Server Management Studio) was used to query and export the dataset by writing SQL queries
+- Microsoft SQL Server was used to query and export the dataset by writing SQL queries
 - Tableau, a powerful data visualization tool, was employed to create interactive and informative charts based on the exported dataset.